- Successful owner-operators can earn a gross income of about $222,000 a year.

 As an owner-operator, you have the freedom to find and book your own loads.
 You’re also in charge of deciding what kinds of loads to haul and what routes to take.

-How to become an owner-operator
+How to become a successful owner-operator

 Here are the first steps to get going.